 Khopra Ridge Trek takes you very close to the Annapurna Massif.
-The highest point of your trek is Khayer Lake located at 4,500 metres above sea level.
+The highest point of your trek is Khayer Lake, located at 4,500 meters above sea level.
 The low levels of oxygen in such an environment will sometimes make breathing difficult.

 To let your body get used to the thin air, you need to walk slowly, steadily and keep your body hydrated.
 If you try to hasten and walk fast to reach your destination in less time, chances are you may suffer from AMS or Acute Mountain Sickness.

-AMS symptoms like dizziness, headache, nausea, shortness of breath, fatigue etc., are seen at elevations above 2000 metres.
-Taking diamox and a good night’s rest may work for mild cases.
-Drinking plenty of fluids (water, tea, soup etc.) and keeping your body hydrated will also help to keep the sickness at bay.
+AMS symptoms like dizziness, headache, nausea, shortness of breath, fatigue, etc., are seen at elevations above 2,000 meters.
+Taking Diamox and a good night’s rest may work for mild cases.
+Drinking plenty of fluids (water, tea, soup, etc.) and keeping your body hydrated will also help keep the sickness at bay.

-This itinerary has been designed by experts and veteran guides.
-The trek is well paced and allows your body to gradually get used to low levels of oxygen in the mountain air.
+Experts and veteran guides have designed this itinerary.
+The trek is well-paced and allows your body to gradually get used to low oxygen levels in the mountain air.

 It is important to keep your body hydrated on the trail as dehydration also causes AMS.
-One should drink at least 3-4 litres of fluid
+One should drink at least 3-4 liters of fluid.

 To tackle the menace of plastic waste in the Annapurna region, the sale of bottled water has been banned since 2015.
 Inside the Annapurna Conservation Area, you will find several safe drinking water stations.
 We highly recommend you to carry a reusable water bottle with you, one that can hold hot water.
 You can use one with a steri pen or an inbuilt filtration system like LifeStraw.

 Internet connection (though erratic and irregular at some places) is available in the Annapurna Region.
-You can connect with your loved ones while trekking, post updates and upload pictures on social media.
+You can connect with your loved ones while trekking, post updates, and upload pictures on social media.
 Wi-fi is available at all teahouses.
-Teahouses charge extra for using their Wi-Fi hotspot, but at Khopra Danda Lodge in Khopra Ridge you can enjoy free wi-fi.
+Teahouses charge extra for using their Wi-Fi hotspot, but you can enjoy free wi-fi at Khopra Danda Lodge in Khopra Ridge.

 You can also buy a local sim card (Ncell or NTC) in Kathmandu and purchase internet data to use on your trek.